keelfw/axi4lite_reg_generator/README.md

 # axi4lite_reg_generator
-Generate a VHDL register file with an AXI4-Lite interface from JSON
+Python tool to generate a VHDL register file with an AXI4-Lite interface from JSON.

 # Example